motorcycle destinations

 End: La Plata

 Before you depart from Bel Alton, you should sample the drinks at Apehangers Bar & Grill or The Green’s Liquor.
-As you travel on Chapel Point Road, you will be in close proximity to Chapel Point State Park, Warehouse Point, and Port Tobacco River Park.
+As you travel on Chapel Point Road, you will be close to Chapel Point State Park, Warehouse Point, and Port Tobacco River Park.
 As you draw closer to Port Tobacco, you will catch sight of Chandler’s Hope, the Port Tobacco Historic District, and Port Tobacco One-Room School House.

 As you wind around the branches of the Nanjemoy Creek, you will be within the vicinity of Friendship Farm Park, Melwood Recreation Center, and Riverside Wildlife Management Area.
 After clearing the bottom curve of the route, you will head northward on Maryland Route 224 which will take you by Silverbrook Beach, Clifton Beach, Purse State Park, Mallows Bay Park, Smallwood State Park, and Mattawoman State Natural Environmental Area.